Graphic Design: Editorial Design Summer Intensive

 The course aims to establish an intensive learning environment, offering practical and theoretical guidance in forging your editorial design practice.
 Each participant will work on an individual and team editorial design project while on the course.

 At the end of the course there will be a final presentation in the studios, followed by a drinks reception with RCA tutors.

-The Visual Communication Programme at the Royal College of Art has a wide variety of editorial design expertise within its teaching cohort, whether content creation or new modes of publishing.
-The Summer School offers the opportunity to study with these staff and external practitioners, many of whom are leaders in their fields.
+The Visual Communication programme at the Royal College of Art has a wide variety of editorial design expertise within its teaching cohort, whether content creation or new modes of publishing.
+The Summer Intensive offers the opportunity to study with these staff and external practitioners, many of whom are leaders in their fields.